wopian/kitsu-anime-by-scores/README.md

 ### Average Ratings

-This uses the `averageRating` field from Kitsu's API, which is the weighted mean (?) of the `ratingFrequencies`.
+Uses the `averageRating` field from Kitsu's API, which is the weighted mean (?) of the `ratingFrequencies`.
 There are a considerable amount of unrated shows with this method, as this field is only populated when more than `100` users have rated the show.